-- The student of the incoming cohort officially withdraws within the first 30 days of the semester.
+- The student of the incoming cohort officially withdraws within the first 30 days of the semester and has not yet used the policy.
 Health Insurance Fees are non-refundable for returning students. - Health Insurance card is returned to the Business Office at the time of withdrawal.